Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 We can verify that our Heroku app has added a Postgres database by checking the Heroku dashboard.

-Use the Heroku dashboard to view your Heroku app.
+We can use the Heroku dashboard to view our Heroku app.
 In the "Overview" tab, in the "Installed add-ons" section, we should see "Heroku Postgres."

 ![Screenshot of the Heroku dashboard at the Overview tab, showing the Heroku Postgres Add-on](../assets/deployment/deployment_overview-tab.png)